 "The Videocast is a tool that is here to stay at SPEA and has enormous potential that we intend to continue to explore"

-What characteristics of the Videocast proved ideal for integration into the project?
-And how do you evaluate the experience so far?
+What characteristics of Videocast were ideal for integration into the project?
+And how do you rate the experience so far?

-Including "Cagarras nas Berlengas" in a broader initiative and in partnership with other entities ends up increasing the dissemination potential of our little nest.
-On the other hand, the maintenance costs of this system, although low, are a significant burden for a non-profit organization with no funding of its own, as is the case of SPEA.
-In this sense, the support of FCCN was crucial for the maintenance of the project, in the long term, by allowing to reduce the costs associated with the webstreaming service.
-Thus, the access to the images on the web by a virtually unlimited number of users is guaranteed.
-The support of FCCN's technicians has also been total and has allowed us to take this boat to a good port.
+Including "Cagarras nas Berlengas" in a broader initiative and in partnership with other entities ultimately increases the potential for publicizing our little nest.
+On the other hand, the costs of maintaining this system, although low, are a significant burden for a non-profit organization with no funding of its own, such as SPEA.
+In this sense, the support of

 Are there other similar projects being planned?